-Job copy can be run via the DCT UI by accessing a compliance job's detailed view and selecting the ellipsis in the top right corner and clicking on "copy".
-This will open a window to select the target engine, the new name of the transferred job, source and target environment details, and relevant tags.
+- 1. Navigate to the Details page of a compliance job. - 2.
+Click on the ellipsis in the top right corner and select Copy. - 3.
+A dialog will appear, prompting you to select the target engine, assign a new name to the job, specify source and target environment details, and add any relevant tags.

-9.4.2.2 API documentation
+9.4.2.2 API process